Florida Scooter Accidents Explained by South Florida Injury Attorney

 Who can be considered liable in a Florida Scooter Accident?

-- If a pedestrian deliberately causes a scooter user’s accident, then the pedestrian can be held liable for any injuries or damages that the scooter user incurs.
+- If a pedestrian deliberately causes a scooter user’s accident, however, then the pedestrian can be held liable for any injuries or damages that the scooter user incurs.

 - The scooter company can be held liable for any injuries or damages suffered by a user, pedestrian, or vehicle as a result of a malfunction.
 These incidents would fall under a defective product lawsuit.

-- The scooter company can also be held liable for injuries caused by a non-operating scooter, such as a pedestrian suffering an injury as a result of tripping over a scooter.
+- The scooter company can be held liable for injuries caused by a non-operating scooter, such as a pedestrian suffering an injury as a result of tripping over a scooter.

-- The city can also be held liable for injuries caused by a non-operating scooter, such as a pedestrian suffering an injury as a result of tripping over a scooter, especially if there is an abundance of scooters polluting the walkways.
+- The city can be held liable for injuries caused by a non-operating scooter, such as a pedestrian suffering an injury as a result of tripping over a scooter, especially if there is an abundance of scooters polluting the walkways.

 - The city can be held liable for scooter accidents caused by unmaintained roadways, road and walkway debris, unmarked hazards, etc.